-As we recover from a year of uncertainty, many IT Budgets are still frozen.
-Here’s what you can do NOW to prepare your organization for digital transformation after the pandemic.
+As we recover from uncertainty, and with a looming global recession many IT Budgets are still frozen.
+Here’s what Digital leaders must do NOW to optimize digital transformation after the pandemic.

-There is no doubt that Covid 19 has impacted business and IT spend.
-Your business is going through an elongated period of uncertainty and sales have taken a hit.
-In response, your CFO and CEO needs every department to cut costs and stop ‘unnecessary’ spending.
+There is no doubt that Covid 19 pandemic impacted business and IT spend.
+Businesses are going through an elongated period of uncertainty and sales have taken a hit.
+In response, the CFO and CEO needs every department to cut costs and stop ‘unnecessary’ spending.

 That means no new hires, getting rid of underused or high-priced software licenses, and an overall IT spending freeze.
 Hardly ideal when most industries are currently going through sweeping digital transformation.

-Many of your competitors will hibernate and wait for things to blow over.
+Competitors may hibernate and wait for things to blow over.
 When they freeze, everything slows or shuts down, but that’s not the only option.
 Spending freezes mean the finances stop, but nothing else.
 Despite how it might initially seem, there are benefits to short-term pauses.
-Diligent CIOs and leaders will gain a competitive edge by taking advantage of internal resources that would otherwise be too busy.
+Diligent CIOs and leaders will gain a competitive edge by taking advantage of a lean approach to digital transformation.

 The companies, CIOs, and digital transformation leaders who use freeze times wisely will come out the other end far ahead of competitors.
 Don’t waste your time.
 Picture, plan and prepare for future digital transformation initiatives.